PEDAGOGY OF A RESEARCH AND CREATION BASED THEATER

 TECHNIQUE AND PLAY

-Through play, we create distance between actor and theme, which is necessary to create space; a universal space that belongs to everyone, a space that invites the creative breath, a poetic space.
+It's a universal space that belongs to everyone, a space that invites the creative breath, a poetic space.

 “ATELIER MASK MOVEMENT THEATRE”